 - Click "Save Changes"

-Note: Non-instructional dates cannot occur after a Platform or Academic Date.
-This means that you may need to remove or adjust non-instructional dates in order to select a different Platform or Academic Date
+Note: Non-instructional dates cannot occur after a School year or Platform pacing Date.
+This means that you may need to remove or adjust non-instructional dates in order to select a different School year or Platform pacing Date

 What do these terms mean?